Dacid99/Emailkasten/docs/source/rst/faq.rst

 Everyone is welcome to help with the development of Eonvelope!

 To get you off to a good start please check out the quickstart and codestyle guidelines.
-You can find them and the source code documentation in the :doc:`developers section <developers>`.
+You can find them alongside the source code documentation in the :doc:`developers section <developers>`.